 1997: Edward S. Walker, Jr. presented his credentials as the U.S Ambassador to Israel.

 1997: For the first time Chanukah candles were officially lit in Vatican City.

-1997: "A Singular Passion for Amassing Art, One Way or Another" published today outlined a case involving Portrait of Wally by Egon Schiele, which was in the MoMA exhibition but was obtained by Rudolph Leopold soon after the Nazi era.
+1997: The New York Times published "A Singular Passion for Amassing Art, One Way or Another" — outlined a case involving Portrait of Wally by Egon Schiele, which was in the MoMA exhibition but was obtained by Rudolph Leopold soon after the Nazi era.
 The Manhattan DA stepped in to help restore the piece to descendants of its original owner, but ownership of the painting is still in contention, nearly 10 years later.
 Ron Lauder has been accused of a failure to act on the case, despite being MoMA chairman at the time

 2000: Robert Durst's longtime friend, Susan Berman, who had facilitated Durst's public alibi after Kathie Durst’s disappearance and who had recently received $50,000 from Durst was found murdered execution-style in her Benedict Canyon house in California.